SashaD826/Portfolio/README.md

    ### 📊 Automated Portfolio Rebalancing
    **Description:** This simple, but useful Python code helps with rebalancing the portfolio: calculates number of shares that has to be purchased, and the amount that has to be spent per position.

-   **Problem:** For the purpose of tax optimization, no shares can be sold, only buying is allowed.
+   **Obstacles:** For the purpose of tax optimization, no shares can be sold, only buying is allowed.

    **Goal:** To automate the process to make it more effective.
 Just import the file, set the composition thresholds and code will do all the work.